lsmacedo/lastfm-collage-twitter/README.md

 # lastfm-collage-twitter

-This project contains a [Firebase Cloud Function](https://firebase.google.com/docs/functions) that, when fired with an HTTP Request, tweets a collage image with albums and artists from your [Last.fm](https://last.fm) charts.
+This project contains a [Firebase Cloud Function](https://firebase.google.com/docs/functions) that, when fired with a HTTP Request, tweets a collage image with albums and artists from your [Last.fm](https://last.fm) charts.
 The generated images are powered by [Tapmusic](https://www.tapmusic.net/).